DistributedProofreaders/dproofreaders/SETUP/INSTALL.md

 is on "localhost", i.e. the same host on which you are running these commands, and the same host that runs the webserver.

+#### MySQL tunings
+The following are some suggested MySQL system tunings based on experiences at pgdp.net.
+You should consider them initial guidelines and not absolutes.

+The DP code uses a combination of InnoDB and MyISAM tables, specifically all tables are InnoDB except the per-project tables that use MyISAM.
+When allocating memory to the various buffers, you only need ~256M to the MyISAM `key_buffer_size`.
+For the `innodb_buffer_pool_size`, consider 4G or 50% of the system memory, whichever is smaller.

+Because each project is in its own table, the total number of database tables can get rather high.
+You may need to increase the size of the table definition cache (`table_definition_cache`) -- pgdp.net is using 16384 for this value.
+Increasing the number of open files (`open_files_limit`) and the table cache (`table_open_cache`) are also useful, although care must be taken to not increase these more than the MySQL daemon can open based on kernel limits.
+Consult the MySQL documentation for more information.

 ### Install gettext and xgettext
 If you want to localize the site messages, install gettext and xgettext.